-As one of a small group of rodenticide registrants in the America, CDFA recognized, as did the commercial manufacturers, that pooling and sharing resources lid be cost-effective in responding to EPA's restration requirements.
-For this research CDPA's restration requirements.

-VPCRAC chose to expend surcharge funds to join several consortia of registrants with similar rodenticide products.
+As one of a small group of rodenticide registrants in North America, CDFA recognized, as did the commercial bait manufacturers, that pooling and sharing resources would be cost-effective in responding to EPA's reregistration requirements.
+For this reason, CDFA and the VPCRAC chose to expend surcharge funds to join several consortia of registrants with similar rodenticide products.
 The VPCRAC also recognized the need to expend surcharge funds to employ the assistance of consultants having particular expertise and knowledge in the arena of pesticide registration.